African trypanosomiasis: History

 African trypanosomes can be traced back to prehistoric times.
 After analyzing and reconstructing the genes that encode for small subunit ribosomal RNA, researchers find that Salivarian trypanosomes, which include African trypanosomes, separated from other trypanosomes approximately 300 million years ago.
 Eventually, the African trypanosomes became parasites found in the digestive system, likely a precursor for early insects.
 Since tsetse flies emerged about 35 million years ago, the transmission of trypanosomes to mammals has occurred.
 This immense period of exposure to trypanosomes may serve as the reason for most African wildlife species being tolerant of trypanosomiasis with no symptoms.
 In addition to wild life, African trypanosomes have affected human evolution in sub-Saharan regions of Africa.
 Humans have evolved to be resistant to all other African Trypanosome species except T. b.
 Gambiense and T. b.
 Rhodesiense.

 In 1903, David Bruce recognized the tsetse fly as the arthropod vector.

 The condition has been present in Africa for millions of years.
-In contrast to arboreal primates who are susceptible to trypanosomiasis, humans, with the exception of T. b. gambiense and T. b. rhodesiense infections are resistant to the parasite serving as an evolutionary mark in the evolutionary divergence of early hominid natural selection.
+In contrast to arboreal primates, who are susceptible to trypanosomiasis, humans, with the exception of T. b. gambiense and T. b. rhodesiense infections, are resistant to the parasite.
+This serves as a marker in the evolutionary divergence of early hominid natural selection.

 Because of a lack of travel between Indigenous people, sleeping sickness in humans had been limited to isolated pockets.
-Due to the increasing amount of deaths caused by the disease, the first accounts of African sleeping sickness came from doctors on slave ships who were implored by slave traders to investigate this disease.
+Due to the increasing number of deaths caused by the disease, the first accounts of African sleeping sickness came from doctors on slave ships who were implored by slave traders to investigate this disease.
 Arab slave traders entered central Africa from the east, following the Congo River, bringing parasites along.
 Gambian sleeping sickness travelled up the Congo River, and then further east.

 An Arab writer of the 14th century left the following description in the case of a sultan of the Mali Kingdom: "His end was to be overtaken by the sleeping sickness (illat an-nawm), which is a disease that frequently befalls the inhabitants of these countries, especially their chieftains.
 Sleep overtakes one of them in such a manner that it is hardly possible to awake him."